How To Become a Lawyer in India? Step By Step Guide

 Conducting legal research: Lawyers must be able to conduct legal research to determine how the law applies to their client's situation.
 They must be able to interpret the law and apply it to the facts of the case.

-Keeping clients informed: Lawyers are responsible for keeping their clients informed about their legal cases.
-This includes providing regular updates on the progress of the case, answering any legal questions the client may have, and providing advice on how to proceed.
+Keeping clients informed: Lawyers are responsible for informing their clients about their legal cases.
+This includes providing regular updates on the case's progress, answering any legal questions the client may have, and providing advice on how to proceed.

 Benefits of Becoming a Lawyer in India